Kaushal-Dhungel/Facial-authentication/README.md

 ## Facial Authentication System

+*This application is still in development mode and not deployed yet.
+I do not have access to any hosting services like AWS or Azure that provides GPU support.*
+*For testing I create a microservice using Flask and Ngrok in Google Colab where the Facenet Model is run and served using Rest API*
+*I am trying to access Azure using Github Student Pack but due to some problems, I haven't been able to do so.Hopefully, it will be solved in the near future.*

 This program authenticates people using their faces and stores the data in the database.
 This application is being written using Django + React.
 React is set up manually using webpack and rendered using the django templates.

-**This application is still in development mode and not deployed yet.
-I do not have access to any hosting services like AWS or Azure that provides GPU support.**
-**I am trying to access Azure using Github Student Pack but due to some problems, I haven't been able to do so.Hopefully, it will be solved in the near future.**

 ## Set Up Instructions
 1. Clone the repo.